mlevison/APR-Markdown-Export/post/solve-your-task/index.md

 categories:
   - "scrum"
   - "software-development"
+excerpt: 'I'm often asked about improving the estimates of task hours generated during planning'
 ---

 I'm often asked about improving the estimates of task hours generated during planning meetings.
 Years of waterfall development have taught us - if we improve the estimates we will do a much better job of tracking the sprint progress.